 - Any other meaningful event bound to negative consequences

 Due to the complexities involved in valuing intangible assets, public and private companies are encouraged to seek advice from an independent valuation firm like Scalar to determine whether certain events or circumstances apply to ASC 360.
-Scalar’s dedicated team of specialists have experience performing thousands of analysis for the entire spectrum of valuation needs, including intangible asset impairment, and are well-equipped to provide a superior valuation result and experience.
+Scalar’s dedicated team of specialists have experience performing thousands of analyses for the entire spectrum of valuation needs, including intangible asset impairment, and are well-equipped to provide a superior valuation result and experience.